ruchanswin/justin-intern-repo/onboarding_program/Company_policies/Data-Privacy-Reflection.md

 - Apply principle of least privilege (a user should have minimum access necessary to work on, reducing the risks of unauthorized access and data leakage)
 - Using secure platforms and services to store and share data (company emails, shared documents with passwords).
-- Don't share data to irrevelant people or outsiders.
+- Don't share data to irrelevant people or outsiders.
 - Using passwords and multi-layered authentication.

 # How should you respond to a suspected data breach or accidental disclosure of confidential information?